 Text - Consisting of characters in some character set encoding.
 Normally we think of text data as being human readable, but many character set encodings contain special control characters that are not human readable but we call data containing these text anyway.
+The dfdl:encoding property is required in order to decode/encode the text.

 Text Representation - of type xs:string, or of other types (except xs:hexBinary) with property dfdl:representation 'text'.
 Note that type xs:hexBinary never has text representation.
+This term specifically refers to the representation of the SimpleContent region being textual.

 Textual - see Text.